 Single fire glazing is where you glaze greenware (unfired pottery) and put it through the kiln only once.
 Potters have single-fired their work for years and a huge quantity of ceramic items through history was produced this way.
 Bisque firing (and the introduction of the two-step firing and glazing process) were not discovered until much later.
 It’s thought the two-step process was first tried in Europe when tin oxide glazes were used.
 Tin oxide is not compatible with single fired work as too much damage was caused to the original pieces during the firing process, so a second firing was added.

-There are generally two methods of raw glazing for the single fire process.
+There are generally two methods of raw glazing for the single-fire process.
 The first being where you glaze the inside of your greenware pot when it is leather hard and then the outside when it is bone dry.
 The second (more common technique) for raw glazing is to glaze the whole piece when the work is leather hard.
-The second method leaves less room for error in terms of the shock to the work during the firing process.
+This method leaves less room for error in terms of the shock to the work during the firing process.

 Advantages and Disadvantages

 The biggest advantage of single fire glazing is that it saves both time and money.
 Pottery can be a lengthy process and you will need a lot of patience to get your pieces made.
 Firstly, you’ll spend time making your work; then it will take at least 12 hours in the kiln to run through your bisque firing.
 You’ll then need to glaze your ceramic pieces and put them through their second firing.
 Dependent on what type of glaze you are using a glaze firing can take up to two days.

 Firing greenware means you can do your firing and glazing in one go, therefore only having to fire up your kiln once.
 You can create some beautiful and unusual effects with your glazes in a single firing.
 Meaning you spend less time waiting until your finished piece is ready and also less power in having to fire your kiln twice.
 Tempting as these advantages sound, and they are pretty big advantages, you have to also consider the drawbacks of a single firing.